alanwhite1203/alanwhite1203.github.io/FxOption.md

 FX Options are also useful tools which can be easily combined with Spot and Forward contracts to create bespoke hedging strategies.
 There are many bullish, bearish and even neutral strategies that can be implemented with options contracts.
 Spread strategies that are used in equity options can also be used with FX options, including vertical spreads, straddles, condors and butterflies.
 This presentation gives an overview of FX option definition and pricing model.

-	FX Option Introduction
-	A currency option is a derivative contract that grants the buyer the right but not the obligation to exchange money denominated in one currency into another currency at a pre-agreed exchange rate on a specified future date.
-	The FX options market is the deepest, largest and most liquid market for options of any kind.
-	Most trading is over the counter (OTC) and is lightly regulated.
-	There are call options and put options.
-Also a currency option could be European style or American style.
-	Call options provide the holder the right but not the obligation to purchase an underlying currency at a specified FX rate on a future date.
-	Put options give the holder the right to sell an underlying currency at a specified FX rate on a future date.
-	A European option can be exercised only at the expiration date of the option.
-	An American option can be exercised anytime during its life.
-	FX options contain Vanilla FX option and Listed FX option.
-Although both have similar characteristics, they differ mainly in two respects: First, Vanilla options are traded OTC while Listed options are exchanged-traded.
-Secondly, the underlying of Vanilla options is FX spot while the one of Listed options is FX future.
-Nevertheless, their analytics are very similar.

-	The Use of FX Options
-	Currency options are one of the most common ways for corporations, individuals or financial institutions to hedge against adverse movements in exchange rates.

-	Corporations primarily use FX options to hedge uncertain future cash flows in a foreign currency.
-The general rule is to hedge certain foreign currency cash flows with forwards, and uncertain foreign cash flows with options.
-	Options give market participants many opportunities to limit risk and increase profit.
-	Investors buy calls when they think the FX rate will rise or sell a call if they think it will fall.
-Selling an option is also referred to as ''writing'' an option.
-	Investors buy puts if they think the FX rate will fall, or sell one if they think it will rise.
-	One of the most common reasons for using FX options is for short-term hedges of spot FX or foreign market positions.
-Unlike a forward contract that locks in the FX rate for a future transaction, FX options allow the investors to benefit from favorable FX rate movements.
-	Currency market fluctuations can have a lasting impact on cash flow whether it is buying a property, paying salaries, making an investment or settling invoices.
-By utilising FX Options, business can protect themselves against adverse movements in exchange rates.
-	FX Options are also useful tools which can be easily combined with Spot and Forward contracts to create bespoke hedging strategies.
-	There are many bullish, bearish and even neutral strategies that can be implemented with options contracts.
-Spread strategies that are used in equity options can also be used with FX options, including vertical spreads, straddles, condors and butterflies.

-3. Payoffs

 	The payoff of a European call option